-Equipment leasing often requires specialized input from our attorneys practicing in other areas.
+Equipment leasing often requires input from our attorneys practicing in other areas.
 Our leasing attorneys take a multidisciplinary approach by drawing upon those resources, incorporating their knowledge of all aspects of the Uniform Commercial Code, bankruptcy, tax and securities law, as well as industry-specific experience such as energy and financial services

 Importantly, our tax attorneys have extensive experience with the judicial and regulatory decisions that govern the tax status and consequences of equipment and receivables finance arrangements, and the long-standing IRS guidelines on determining true lease versus finance lease status.
 The tax team also assists, as appropriate, on the integration of leasing tax consequences with a client’s overall tax situation.
 We maximize our clients’ returns in light of the ever-changing laws on both the state and federal levels.

 How We Can Help